solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Because IaaS MySQL hosting gives greater control over the MySQL database engine and the OS, many organizations choose it to lift and shift on-premises solutions while minimizing capital expenditure.

+### IaaS (Containers)

+Although VMs are typically considered the primary IaaS approach, containerizing MySQL instances and applications can also be included in this approach.
+Modernizing applications allows for more opportunities for deployment and management with Kubernetes and container hosting environments coming into the picture.
+Azure provides Azure Kubernetes Service (AKS) and as explored about below, several other PaaS based approaches to hosting MySQL and application containers.

 ### PaaS (DBaaS)